-Behavior Responses Guidelines for Grades PK-2
+Behavior Response Guidelines for Grades PK-2

-Except in situations where the student brings a weapon to school (see page 17-18 for the definition of a Weapon), elementary school staff shall not suspend the student in pre-kindergarten through 2nd grade.
+Except in situations where the student brings a deadly weapon to school elementary school staff shall not suspend the student in pre-kindergarten through 2nd grade.

-Young children need to be taught and then practice self-regulation to develop memory, attention and self-control skills necessary for the learning environment.
+Young children need to be taught and then practice self-regulation to develop memory, attention, and self-control skills necessary for the learning environment.
 If a pre-K through second grade student must be removed from the classroom, they will work in the school with staff and resources to practice and develop skills to support a return to the classroom environment.

-Behavior Responses Guidelines for Grades 3-6
+Behavior Response Guidelines for Grades 3-6

-If an elementary student must be removed from the school environment, the following short-term suspension guidelines are recommended (per event):
+If a student in grades 3-6 must be removed from the school environment, the following short-term suspension guidelines are recommended (per event):